 Changing the face of Leeds

-Trinity Leeds has brought 68 new national and international brands to the city as it has become a natural UK location of choice after London.
-Lovisa, Models Own and Everyman Cinemas all chose Trinity Leeds for their first locations in the north of England, while Crafthouse & Angelica chose Leeds for their first D&D restaurants outside of London.
+Trinity Leeds has brought national and international brands to the city and is considered to be a best in class prime centre by investors, occupiers and customers alike.
+It has become a natural UK location of choice after London.
+Both Everyman Cinemas and Crafthouse & Angelica (D&D restaurants) chose Trinity Leeds for their first locations outside of London.

 The cinema, bars and restaurants stay open late, drawing people to the centre and encouraging them to stay longer.
 Businesses elsewhere in the city are now opening later as well, creating a vibrant night-time economy that’s put Leeds back on the radar for other retailers and restaurateurs looking to expand.